Form 8938 Reporting Requirements

 • Financial instrument or contract from a non-U.S. person issuer – for example, an interest in a foreign-issued insurance contract.

-Do I need to report foreign currency on Form 8938?
+What you don’t need to report on Form 8938

 How to File Form 8938